EiTaNBaRiBoA/SignalEvent/README.md

 1. Download the `SignalEvent.gd` file from this repository.
 2. Place the file in your Godot project's `addons/` directory.
-3. Activate the plugin in the Project Settings > Plugins tab.

 ### Usage